PS5 pre-order | Which retailers still have inventory? - TheNewsTrace

 PS5 Equipment

 In addition to the PS5 console equipment have gone on sale.
 There’s the DualSense Controller, the Pulse 3D headset or the Media Distant.
-We’ve additionally rounded up the very best PS5 equipment to pre-order now.
+We’ve additionally rounded up the perfect PS5 equipment to pre-order now.

 DualSense Controller

-Note: UPDATE: Currys and John Lewis have up to date their web sites confirming new inventory on nineteenth November.